 Add native plants to your yard

 Instead of putting exotic blooms in your garden, find flowers and plants that naturally grow in your area.
 They’ll provide essential food and shelter to insects, butterflies, birds, and more.
 Plants that haven’t adapted to the climate may look nice, but they don’t provide those same benefits for wildlife.
 Bonus: Native plants also require less water and are more likely to flourish.
 To learn more about your local plants, visit the National Wildlife Federation or the U.S. Plants Database.
 You should also consider planting these flowers that attract bees in your garden.

 Walk instead of drive

 A silver lining to the COVID-19 pandemic: Many of us are on the road less frequently, so we’re using less fuel and decreasing the amount of pollution we put into the air.
 But no matter what’s going on in the world, it’s always important to consider your most environmentally-friendly transportation options before a trip.
 Could you walk or bike to where you need to go?
 Sometimes, driving a car is unavoidable; when that’s the case, driving a little slower can save the lives of any creatures that might be trying to cross the road.
 Find out the 14 majestic animals could disappear in your lifetime.

 The most eco-conscious thing you can do is to buy fewer items overall.
 But if you must buy something, look for reusable products over single-use ones, and try to purchase goods that are made from recycled or sustainable materials.
 (Hint: Seals from trusted third parties—such as Fair Trade Certified or GreenGuard Certified—can help you narrow down which items are truly making a difference.)
 Don’t forget to recycle the product when you’re done!
-Find out 30 ways to recycle just about anything.

 Look for sustainable palm oil